 Where can I sell my breast pump and what to do with the old one?

-Moms, if you’re like me, you’re probably wondering what to do with your old breast pump now that you’ve upgraded to the new and improved model.
+Moms, if you’re like me, you’re probably wondering what to do with your old or used breast pump now that you’ve upgraded to the new and improved model.
 (And if you haven’t upgraded yet, well, this post is for you too!)
-Here are a few places where you can sell your old pump and get a little bit of cash in return.
+Here are a few places where you can sell your used pump and get a little bit of cash in return.
 Plus, I’ll give you some tips on how to clean and store your pump so it’s in good shape for the next mom who needs it.
 Happy selling!

-Where can I sell my breast pump?
+Where to sell breast pump?

 If you no longer need your breast pump, there are several places you can sell it.
 You could try online marketplaces like eBay or Craigslist, or classified websites like Kijiji.
 Alternatively, you could try selling it to a local mom and baby store.
 Whatever option you choose, be sure to research the prices of comparable pumps before setting a price for your own.